 Act for the Government and Protection of Indians (1850) – Passed by the legislature of California on April 22, 1850, this law allowed settlers to continue the Californio practice of capturing and using Native people as forced workers.
-It also provided the basis for the enslavement and trafficking in Native American Native labor, particularly that of young women and children, which was carried on as a legal business enterprise.
-Raids on villages were made to supply the demand, the young women and children were carried off to be sold, the men and remaining people often being killed.
+It also provided the basis for the enslavement and trafficking of Native American Native labor, particularly that of young women and children, which was carried on as a legal business enterprise.
+Raids on villages were made to supply the demand; the young women and children were carried off to be sold, the men and remaining people often being killed.
 This practice did much to destroy Native tribes during the California Gold Rush.
 More…

 Mariposa War (1850–1851) – A conflict between the Yosemite and Chowchilla Indians with miners and the California State Militia.
-The conflict lasted from December 1850 through June 1851 in the immense county of Mariposa.
+The conflict lasted from December 1850 through June 1851 in the large county of Mariposa.

 Battle of Infernal Caverns (1867) – After numerous attacks on white settlers in Modoc County, California, General George Crook was sent west to quell Indian uprisings.
 In September 1867, General Crook, with the 39th Mounted Infantry, tracked a group of Indians, comprised of about 75 Paiutes, 30 Pit River, and a few Modoc warriors, to a lonely spot on the California–Oregon border called Infernal Caverns.
 A two-day battle occurred on September 26-27, which left 20 Indians dead, including several women and children.
 Eight soldiers were killed in the battle.
 Infernal Caverns, also known as Hell Caves, are located 6.5 miles west of Likely, California, and 1 mile south of the Ferry Ranch in Modoc County, California.
 The Infernal Caverns Battleground is now a California Historic Landmark and includes six soldiers’ graves.